Former ‘DWTS’ Pro Kym Johnson-Herjavec, 44, Sizzles In Purple Bikini While Posing On Pool Float

 “Beautiful you!!
 Where’s the stretch marks after having twins!
 U look great,” a second social media user exclaimed.

 “Wow!
 After twins?
 You have always got the best bod Kym!
 And such a nice personality!
 Your babies are so beautiful and adorable!
-Take care,” a third complimented with the addition of a few red hearts.
+Take care,” a third admirer complimented with the addition of a few red hearts.

 “Can’t believe you had two kiddos!
 Look at that flat abdomen!” one more fan added on the skin-baring snap.